 What could be easier than that?
 If you’re struggling to keep control of your car on the road, and think the alignment is to blame, book an appointment at a garage near you through BookMyGarage today!

 What is wheel alignment?

 Wheel alignment is when all four wheels on your car are aligned with each other under the manufacturer’s specifications so that they connect with the road in coordination with each other.
-It affects how well your car drives and also how quickly your tyres degrade.
-Misaligned wheels could lead to higher degradation on one or more tyres, which could be expensive in the long run.

 Why is wheel alignment important?

 Driving with misaligned wheels is an unpleasant experience.
 Aligned wheels ensure that your car drives straight and true, which creates the most stable and fuel-efficient ride with minimal tyre wear.
 Failure to keep wheels aligned might cause tyre wear and steering and suspension damage, which could prove costly.
 Furthermore, because the car would effectively be driving in more than one direction, misaligned wheels place drag on the car, like driving in a stiff breeze, meaning fuel economy will be impacted.

 A major cause of wheel alignment problems in the UK is potholes.
 If the wheel of your car falls into one, or hits a curb, bump or ramp with force, there is a good chance that the wheel will be knocked out of line with the others.
 Also, if a tyre has been changed and hasn’t been aligned with the others, there is a decent chance you’ll notice the car steering off-centre.
 The excessive weight inside a car and low tyre pressure in a car’s wheels can also cause wheel alignment problems.

 Is there a wheel alignment dashboard warning light?

 How do you know if you need a wheel alignment?